maickrau/MBG/README.md

 ## MBG

-Minimizer based de Bruijn Graph building.
+Minimizer based de Bruijn-like Graph constructor.
 Homopolymer compress input sequences, winnow minimizers from hpc-compressed sequences, connect minimizers with an edge if they are adjacent in a read, unitigify.
 Suggested input is PacBio HiFi/CCS reads.
 May or may not work with Illumina reads.

 #### Compilation